gowuly/wulnan-my-repo/README.md

 # wulnan-my-repo
-A daily diary documentation PHP and MySQL Application
+A daily diary documentation Web Application.
+Created Using PHP and MySQL.